Chris Booker: Career

 Born and raised in West Virginia, Booker graduated from Magnolia High School in New Martinsville, WV in 1989.

-Booker got his big start in radio in 1989 while attending West Liberty University in Wheeling, West Virginia.
+Booker got his big start in radio in 1989 while attending West Liberty University in Wheeling, West Virginia after a submitting an audition tape through "a friend of a friend" at WOMP-FM.
 In 1992, he began his self-described "gypsy years radio tour", where he held the positions of on-air personality and music director at a number of different stations as both Chris Booker and Booker Madison in Myrtle Beach, South Carolina, Florence, Kansas City, and Pittsburgh.

 In 1996, he landed the evening slot at 92.3 K-Rock in New York City, where he met the nation's top radio talk show host, Howard Stern, who made the young DJ a regular on his program.
 He made numerous appearances on Howard Stern's show under the name "Booger".
 Booker left K-Rock in 2003 for the morning drive show on the "Blink" version of WNEW.
 When that format failed and the show was taken off the air, Booker then worked at Sirius Satellite Radio as morning host for Octane Radio.
 Booker was then hired at New York Top forty (WHTZ) "Z100" as a fill-in host.
 Booker eventually found his way back to K-Rock in 2005, where his show aired in the afternoon until the format was changed to "Free FM" talk.
 His producer and on-air collaborator at the time was Al Dukes.